Simon Schwall of OKO tells us about the importance of crop assurance and the effects of the Covid-19 pandemic.

 Tell us about you, your career, how you founded OKO.

 Simon Schwall: I graduated from a top European Business School in 2011 (HEC Paris / CEMS) and started my career in Management Consulting in London.
 I was passionate about mobile technologies and digital content delivery so that’s what I specialized in.
-After 3 years of management consulting, I joined a mobile financial services start-up called BIMA, that provides microinsurance services to low-income people in emerging markets.
+After 3 years of management consulting, I joined a mobile financial services start-up called BIMA, which provides microinsurance services to low-income people in emerging markets.
 I spent 4 years with BIMA as a local founder and CEO in Papua New Guinea, Fiji, and then Egypt.
 I then decided to create OKO to replicate this same model in the crop insurance domain.

 How does OKO innovate?